About David Joy

 ‘Parade of Champions’

-Every year David Joy illustrates and frames the new Open Champion which is then added to his exclusive ‘Parade of Champions’ in the hotel.
-Every champion since 1860 is featured… I told you David has been around a while!
+Every year David Joy illustrates and frames the new Open Champion.
+These are then added to his exclusive ‘Parade of Champions’ which was displayed in the hotel.
+Every champion since 1860 has been featured… I told you David has been around a while!

 David Joy and his old chum speaking in Canada, Japan and at the R & A in St Andrews